taiypeo/DeutschSim/README.md

 # DeutschSim
 A quantum circuit simulator, written in Java

-This software uses Apache Commons Math, so you have to have it installed in order to run DeutschSim.
+This software uses Apache Commons Math and Gson, so you have to download those libraries in order to compile DeutschSim.